-News about internet crimes often mentions ’bots’, ’zombies’, and ’botnets’.
+News about internet crimes often mentions "bots", "zombies", and "botnets".
 It's not hard to figure out from the context that these are computer or network security threats.
-But what exactly are they, how do they work, and what damage do they cause?
+But what exactly are they, how do they work, and what kind of damage can they cause?

 A bot, short for "robot", is a type of software application or script that performs automated tasks on command.
-Bad bots perform malicious tasks allowing an attacker to take complete control over an affected computer for the criminal to control remotely.
-Once infected, these machines may also be referred to as ’zombies’.
+Bad bots perform malicious tasks that allow an attacker to remotely take control over an affected computer.
+Once infected, these machines may also be referred to as zombies.

-Taking over one computer is useful, but the real value to a criminal comes from collecting huge numbers of computers and networking these (a botnet) so they can all be controlled at once and perform large-scale malicious acts.
+Although taking over one computer is useful, the real value to a criminal comes from collecting huge numbers of zombie computers and networking them so they can all be controlled at once to perform large-scale malicious acts.
 This type of network is known as a "botnet".

-It only takes minutes for an unprotected, internet connected computer to be infected with malicious software and turned into a bot, underscoring the critical need for every computer and smartphone user to have up-to-date security software on all their devices and to always change factory default usernames and passwords.
+It only takes minutes for an unprotected, internet-connected computer or another device to be infected with malicious software and turned into a bot, underscoring the critical need for every computer and smartphone user to have up-to-date internet security software on all their devices and to always change factory default usernames and passwords.

-They may use the botnets themselves to send spam, phishing, or other scams to trick consumers into giving up their hard earned money.
-They may also collect information from the bot-infected machines and use it to steal identities, run up loan and purchase charges under the user's name.
+Hackers may use botnets to send spam, phishing, or other scams to trick consumers into giving up their hard-earned money.
+They may also collect information from the bot-infected machines and use it to steal identities and run up loan and purchase charges under the user's name.

-They may use their botnets to create denial-of-service (DoS) attacks that flood a legitimate service or network with a crushing volume of traffic.
+Criminals may use their botnets to create DoS and DDoS attacks that flood a legitimate service or network with a crushing volume of traffic.
 The volume may severely slow down the company’s service or network’s ability to respond or it may entirely overwhelm the company’s service or network and shut them down.

 Revenue from DoS attacks comes through extortion (pay or have your site taken down) or through payments by groups interested in inflicting damage to a company or network.
 These groups include "hacktivists" — hackers with political agendas as well as foreign military and intelligence organizations.

-If you have not installed security software and ensured that it is turned on, and kept up-to-date your machine is likely infected with all kinds of malicious software, including bots.
-The best protection is to set your anti-virus and anti-spyware programs to automatically update and to install every patch that your operating system and browser make available.
+If you have not installed security software and ensured that it is turned on and kept up-to-date your machine is likely infected with all kinds of malicious software.
+Here are a few steps you should take to protect your systems from botnet infiltration: